melonproject-archive/documentation/chapters/exchanges.md

 Please see parameter descriptions above.

 This public function cancels an existing order on the 0x v2 exchange contract by calling the 0x v2 exchange contract's `cancelOrder()` function.
 The function applies the `onlyCancelPermitted` modifier, allowing the cancel to only be submitted under one of these conditions: the fund manager cancels the order, the fund is shut down or the order has expired.
-The asset token is finally removed from the water<b>melon</b> fund's internal order tracking.
+The asset token is finally removed from the Melon fund's internal order tracking.
 &nbsp;

 `function getOrder(